 REA holds an Annual Meeting to update members on how their co-op is doing financially and operationally, to elect directors, and to transact business.
 It is an opportunity for members to learn more about their co-op, ask questions, and learn more about programs offered by REA.
 Members are notified each year by mail and in the newsletter when and where the Annual Meeting will take place.

+Articles of Incorporation & Bylaws

-The Articles of Incorporation of Runestone Electric Association are amended and restated as follows:
+Articles of Incorporation of Runestone Electric Association